Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: Numerical Simulations

 \section{Numerical Simulations}

-This section presents the numerical simulation results obtained by applying the A-DIOL controller to the trajectory following problem for a bicopter.
-In particular, we use the A-DIOL controller to follow a smooth elliptical trajectory and a nonsmooth trajectory based on a second-order Hilbert curve.
+This section presents the numerical simulation results of the bicopter system controlled by the ADIOL controller commanded to track desired trajectories.
+In particular, we use the ADIOL controller to track an elliptical trajectory and a second-order Hilbert curve.